tabarra/txAdmin/docs/dev_notes.md

 ## v8
 - testing
-    - improve and use `list-dependencies.js` as part of the test workflow
+    - include `list-dependencies.js` as part of the test workflow
+        - improve to read the parent package deps
+        - exit 1 on error
+        - detect circular imports
 - drop usage of `const console = consoleFactory(modulename);`
     - instead do `const console = console.tag('xxxx')`
     - need to be careful with the import order, but it's possible